Novena to Saint Gabriel of Our Lady of Sorrows: Day 2.

 May our prayers ascend unto You, O Lord, and banish all wickedness from Your Church.
 Through Jesus Christ, thy Son our Lord, Who liveth and reigneth with thee, in the unity of the Holy Ghost, ever one God, world without end.

-For Lenten spiritual reading and beyond: check out my new publication HERE of 31 days of meditations on the Passion of Christ.
+For Lenten spiritual reading and beyond: check out my publication HERE of 31 days of meditations on the Passion of Christ.